 So this means that you need to create a recognizable brand that speaks for itself, but first you need that foundation.

-And that is exactly why I created my dedicated design days.
+And that is exactly why I created Business and Balance.

-- They can help you create the foundation so you can get crystal clear on your target audience, what to create for them and where to find them so you can start making money!
+- …create your brand foundation so you can get crystal clear on your target audience, what to create for them and where to find them so you can start making money!

 If you are ready to create that foundation and need some help tell me a little about your business and grab your spot on my calendar.